Spirochetes

 Answer:

-• Vincent’s angina is a painful condition of the throat characvterized by local ulceration of the tonsils, mouth and pharynx
+• Vincent’s angina is a painful condition of the throat characterized by local ulceration of the tonsils, mouth, and pharynx

 • Vincent’s bacilli is the causative organism